 Biography of Ken and Daria Dolan

-When it comes to making practical dollars and sense of your money matters, you can bank on Ken and Daria Dolan.
-The Dolans are nationally recognized personal financial experts, and the ONLY husband and wife radio and television team who have more than 40 years experience with all things money.
+The Dolans are nationally recognized personal financial experts and the ONLY husband and wife radio and television team who have more than 40 years of experience with all things money.

-The Dolans until recently hosted DOLANS UNSCRIPTED, a weekly national television show that aired to more than 85,000,000 homes on CNN on Saturday morning at 10am ET.
+The Dolans also hosted DOLANS UNSCRIPTED, a weekly national television show that aired to more than 85,000,000 homes on CNN on Saturday morning at 10am ET.

 The Dolans are authors of six books on personal finance including their latest, DON’T MESS WITH MY MONEY.